10 Essential Strategies for The Ultimate Guide to Pre-Workout Nutrition: Fueling Strategies for Peak Athletic Performance

 4. Cultivate a healthier relationship with food and your body

-To incorporate mindful eating into your pre-workout routine, try the following:
+To bring mindful eating into your pre-workout routine, give the following a try:

 1. Sit down and focus on your meal without distractions like TV or your phone